 Our personal education nurtures professional success.

-Joint lectures, clinical discussions and special projects, like the Health Sciences Adventure Camp for 7th- and 8th-graders, introduce our students to working with other health care professionals on a rehabilitation team.
+Joint lectures, clinical discussions, and special projects – such as the annual Health Sciences Adventure Camp for 7th- and 8th-graders – introduce our students to working with other health care professionals on a rehabilitation team.

 Students engage in interactive learning in state-of-the-art labs housed in the Center for Health Sciences Education (CHSE) and have multiple opportunities to work with students in other professional programs within the university.

 The OTD program also has an Assistive Technology Outreach Service that is a resource center for students and offers free services to clients and health care professionals at CHSE and through Jim's Place, a home demonstration center highlighting innovative, independent living solutions.